 a.
 Carefully read the prompts

-3. The following link takes you to an updated calendar of dates and times to schedule and attend an online Information Session.
-AFTER you complete the application, including the essays, please click on the following link to schedule and attend and Information Session - Info Session ZOOM Links
+3. The following link takes you to an updated calendar of dates and times to schedule and attend an Information Session.
+AFTER you complete the application, including the essays, please click on the following link to schedule and attend an Information Session.
+Information Session / Interview Schedule

 4. Someone from Gateway will contact you to schedule an Interview date and time